 People with mental health issues have been bearing the brunt of welfare reform – and the expensive and failing system of assessments – for many years now :

-- the switch from Incapacity Benefit/Income Support to Employment and Support Allowance (ESA) – and the revival of repeat Work Capability Assessments delayed during the Covid pandemic
+• the switch from Incapacity Benefit /I ncome Support to Employment and Support Allowance (ESA) – and the revival of re-assessments under the Work Capability Assessments, that were put on hold during the Covid pandemic

-So the thought of having to undergo yet another assessment is causing a lot of worry, But the good news is that – for those moving over from Income-related ESA to UC – the answer to will I need to go through thas all over again? is NO, you do NOT have to go through yet another health assessment just because you switch to UC.
+So the thought of having to undergo yet another assessment as you switch to UC is causing a lot of worry, But the good news is that – for those moving over from Income-related ESA to UC – the answer to “Will I need to go through thas all over again?” is NO, you do NOT have to go through yet another health assessment just because you switch to UC.

-Your existing ESA status is valid for UC, as both benefits use exactly the same Work Capability Assessment, for those claiming via the sickness route.
+Your existing ESA “limited capability” status is valid for UC, as both benefits use exactly the same Work Capability Assessment (WCA) to determine if they accept you as being too unwell for work.
+And if so, in which of two groups you are placed..

-And all that knowledge, resources and advice around getting through the WCA and the difficult task of expressing the difficulties you face, is out there and just as useful whether you are going through the WCA under ESA or UC.
+And all that knowledge, resources and advice around getting through the WCA and the difficult task of expressing the difficulties you face, is out there and just as useful whether you are going through the WCA through an ESA claim or a new UC one.

-The problems tend to be more in UC’s understanding and administration of that same test – and in much much else besides.
+The problems that are there end to be more in UC’s understanding and administration of that same test – and in much much else besides.
 It is here that UC’s design and practises are proving so difficult .

-And that’s why UC needs a special page to re-assure when things are no longer so bad as you may have heard, to explain the too many pitfalls that are about and to suggest ways around them.
+And that’s why UC needs a special page on this website to re-assure you with the good news, when things are no longer as bad as you may fear or have heard , but also to explain the too many pitfalls that are about and to suggest ways around them.

 What’s been the trouble with UC?

 The initial UC response has been a culture of denial of all problems and stating as fact that no change was possible.
-But big changes have been possible – and real improvements made – but only as a result of serious pressure, media attention and taking the DWP to Court, every step resisted by UC for fear of upsetting the computer timetable.
+But big changes have proved possible – and real improvements to UC made – but only as a result of serious pressure, media attention and taking the DWP to Court, with every step resisted by the DWP perhaps for fear of upsetting the computer or the timetable for rolling out UC.

-So UC is uniquely chaotic and dysfunctional, with a very different organisational culture pressed from an ivory tower by a uniquely political DWP on a mission.
+So, UC can be uniquely chaotic and dysfunctional, with a very different organisational culture pressed from an ivory tower by a uniquely political DWP on a mission.
 Of course all benefits seem to start off life in a woeful state of chaos and unpreparedness, but they usually settle down after a while.
 But UC is rather different:

-- UC comes with a very different organisational culture based on your “claimant responsibility”, an abandonment of the Department’s own, big gaps in how the benefits system works and feeds into UC and a confusion that UC’s greater flexibility does not mean that UC is not bound by its own rules and due legal process.
+• UC comes with a very different organisational culture based on you having more “claimant responsibility”, but with signs of some abandonment of the Department’s own, big gaps in how the benefits system works and feeds into UC and a confusion that UC’s aim of greater flexibility does not mean that it is not bound by its own rules and due legal process.

 The aim of this page s not to make people unduly anxious about having to deal with UC.
 It is very true, that many – and possibly even most – claims can go smoothly and your encounters with UC go well.
 It’s just that there are too many common, and repeated problem areas:.